 We really appreciate boaters being our eyes and ears.
 With such a large network of canals and rivers we can’t be everywhere all of the time, so you’re a great help by spotting anything wrong on the waterways.

 Water pollution incidents are categorised 1 to 4 according to their impact on the environment, people and/or property.
 They're both an environment and health & safety hazard and require a correct and timely response appropriate to the amount of pollution observed.
+Further details of how incidents are categorised can be found on pages 38 and 39 of this document.

 We have a Memorandum of Understanding with the Environment Agency (EA) when it comes to dealing with pollution incidents.
 Our policy is to ensure the safe and efficient operation of the waterway and protection of the environment, whilst maintaining compliance with relevant legislation, and maximising opportunities for cost recovery.